danielpizarrotadres/how-linux-works/README.md

 - ### 2.7 Dot Files

     By changing to your home directory, you can take a look around with **ls** command, and then run the **ls -a**.
 Do you see the difference in the output?
 When you run **ls** without the **-a**, you will not see the configuration files called **dot files**.
 These are files and directories whose names begin with a dot (.).
 Common dot fils are **.bashrc** and **.login**, and there are dot directories, too such as **.ssh**.

+- ### 2.8 Environment and Shell Variables

+    The shell can store temporary variables, called shell variables, containing the values of text strings.
+Shell variables are very useful for keeping track of values in scripts, and some shell variables control the way the shell behaves.
+(For example, the **bash* shell reads the PS1 variable before displating the prompt.)